 Pongo’s 2015 radio feature, which chronicled the coverage of the Laquan McDonald shooting, received finalist recognition from the National Association of Black Journalists’ Salute to Excellence Award for Best Radio Feature.
 Pongo’s work as a moderator and analyst has been covered in the Chicago Tribune, New York Times, the Huffington Post, The Chicago Defender, and other local neighborhood and community publications.
 His focused perspective on local and national issues has resulted in several appearances on WYCC PBS’ In The Loop as a contributor on subjects like tax reform, political reform and the impact of activist movements in Chicago and other cities experiencing discord due to violence.

 Dometi Pongo is a news anchor and reporter for Chicago’s WGN Radio 720AM.
 Prior to joining WGN, he served as news director for the legendary urban talk radio station, WVON 1690AM where he also wrote and produced radio features spurring thoughtful dialogue on social, political and economic issues relevant to under-served communities.
-Born in Chicago to West African parents, Pongo added global context to these conversations by leading cultural excursions to Ghana in 2016 and 2017.
+Born in Chicago to West African parents, Pongo added global context to these conversations by leading annual cultural excursions to Ghana in since 2016.

 His relaxed yet, investigative interview style has resulted in discussions with many of today’s most influential leaders including Hill Harper, Michael Eric Dyson and David Banner.
 His diverse array of interests also guided him through interviews with hiphop legends like EPMD and the late Prodigy of Mobb Deep.